kashfifahim/CrossComputeTutorials/Chapter-2-Using-Batch-Folder-To-Set-Input-Values/README.md

 Up to this point we have our Bike Share model, ```bikeshare.py```, we have our ```run.py``` which we use to program to the model's interface.
 In the last section, we created our ```automate.yml``` file.
 While we are not done setting up our automation, we are going to run ```crosscompute``` with our ```automate.yml``` file.

+First, let's activate our virtual environment, which we earlier called ```automation```.
+[We will be using the virtual environment created in the previous tutorial](https://github.com/kashfifahim/CrossComputeTutorials/tree/main/Chapter-1-How-To-Install-CrossCompute).
+This virtual environment holds ```crosscompute``` package and all the related packages necessary for our automation.
+Refer to the ["How to Install CrossCompute"](https://github.com/kashfifahim/CrossComputeTutorials/tree/main/Chapter-1-How-To-Install-CrossCompute) tutorial for an in depth walkthrough on how to set up your virtual environment.

-Why run that now?
+Why run ```crosscompute automate``` now?
 By running it now, ```crosscompute``` will create our automation's folder structure, think of it as a shortcut.

 ![Run ```crosscompute automate.yml```](/assets/gifs/runCrossComputeAutomate1.gif "Run ```crosscompute automate.yml```")